-Ms. Mesesanøs primary role is to tell our story across audiences.
+Ms. Mesesan primary role is to tell our story across audiences.
 She views food as an essential and powerful connector that impacts the environment, economy, health, and culture.
 The stories she tells focus on the ways organic farmers are regenerating the food system and why supporting organic agriculture matters.

 Ms. Mesesan graduated from Loyola University Chicago with degrees in Philosophy and French.
-Her emphasis the intersections academic was on between sociopolitical philosophy and environmental/agricultural ethics; effectively, she studied the ways different societies value food and its production.
+Her academic emphasis was on the intersections between sociopolitical philosophy and environmental/agricultural ethics; effectively, she studied the ways different societies value food and its production.
 After graduation, she spent a year in Madison, WI working as an AmeriCorps Farm-to-School educator and is passionate about creating a more sustainable, equitable, and empowering food system.
 Ms. Mesesan currently resides in Chicago and enjoys living by Lake Michigan, making art, and gardening.